 Lafayette offers both winter and May/summer interim faculty-led off-campus programs to Lafayette students.

-All interim courses are credit-bearing and offer 1-2 Lafayette credits (depending on program length and course focus).
+All interim courses are credit-bearing and offer 1 to 2 Lafayette credits (depending on program length and course focus).
 Most interim courses fulfill one or more Common Course of Study requirements.
 This information can be found on the program brochure pages (linked below in the Programs section).
 Should there be any discrepancy between the official Banner Catalog and the program brochure page, please contact the Registrar’s Office and/or the Office of International & Off-Campus Education for further information.

 Jump to a section: